miranj/.github/profile/README.md

 While we create meaningful web experiences for our clients, we also like to share our knowledge and code with the web community.
-A lot of our websites are built on Craft CMS, and so naturally, several of our open-source code bases are focused around Craft.
+A lot of our websites are built on [Craft CMS][4], and so naturally, several of our open-source code bases are focused around Craft.
 We have published a [few free Craft plugins][ps] and continue to host [a Packagist server for Craft CMS 2][p2].